 Your pumpkin is looking pretty darn cute at this point!

 The stem should fit securely and should not need any adhesive of any kind to make it stay in your pumpkin.
+If your stems are loose, you can use your glue gun to secure them to your little yarn pumpkins.

 Step 5: Display Your Pumpkins

-I have chosen a wicker basket to display my pumpkins for now, but I am sure they are going to find their way onto a tablescape before fall is behind us!
+I have chosen a wicker basket to display my adorable yarn pumpkins for now, but I am sure they are going to find their way onto a tablescape before fall is behind us!
 Wouldn’t these make lovely little place cards for guests on a Thanksgiving table?

+I just love these fall decorations in a variety of colors!
 Will you try and make these cute little pumpkins?
 Where will you display yours?

-16 Comments
+18 Comments

-What a fabulous tutorial Chloe.
+1. What a fabulous tutorial Chloe.
 I’ve never seen the pumpkins made this way.
 Love them!

 Thank you for sharing your DIY yarn pumpkins at Create, Bake, Grow & Gather this week.
 I’m delighted to be featuring this project at tomorrow’s party and pinning too.